 And from what I read in the WP Rocket Facebook group, this isn’t just me not being lucky.
 It seems the support usually responds late to tickets.

-But as the Facebook user reported (in the image above), once you hear from the support via email, they tend to go the extra mile to help you resolve the issue.
+But as the Facebook user reported (in the image above), once you hear from the support via email, they tend to go the extra mile to resolve the issue.

 I did get the same treatments, too.
 My support rep was passionate about helping and did all she could to provide a solution, which eventually worked to improve CLS on the desktop.